 For her, working in aerospace medicine means that she will have the opportunity to provide medical care to pilots, who work in extreme conditions that impact their physical health despite all the safety precautions taken in the manufacturing of the aircraft.
 Aerospace physicians are specifically trained in the physiological implications of exposure to microgravity, radiation, G-forces and hypoxic conditions.
 These specialized physicians provide medical management for military and civilian aviators and space explorers.1

 In pursuit of that dream, Tan chose to join the Navy through the Health Professions Scholarship Program (HPSP) where she will complete her medical education as a civilian at CHSU-COM and then serve as a physician in the Navy as a commissioned officer.

 “I joined the Navy because I wanted to be a part of something greater than myself,” said Tan.

 Standing in the CHSU-COM Teaching Kitchen that Thursday morning in early December, Tan took the U.S. Navy’s Oath of Office and received her pins in front of her family, a few peers and some CHSU faculty members.

 “It was really nice to see everyone supporting me for such an important part of my life,” said Tan.

-Tan is one of four CHSU-COM students who have been commissioned into the U.S. military and the first to be commissioned on campus.
+Tan is one of four CHSU-COM students who have been commissioned into the U.S. military.
+Zach Josse was commissioned into the U.S. Navy, Jake Dertinger was commissioned into the U.S. Army, and Tanner Van Es was commissioned into the U.S. Air Force.
+Tan was the first to be commissioned on campus.